(Un)distorted stabilisers in the handlebody group: Primitive and Annulus Stabilisers

 Then the norm of $f_k$ in the stabiliser of the conjugacy class $[e_1]$ grows exponentially in $k$. \end{theorem} The second ingredient is a construction similar to the one employed in Section~3 of \cite{HH2}.

 Namely, let $X$ be a surface of genus $1$ with one boundary component.
 Consider the $3$--manifold $W = X \times [0,1]$, which is a handlebody of genus $2$.
 The boundary consists of two copies of $X$ and an annulus $A$.
+There is a map